AmanchukwuLab/electrolytomics/README.md

 - OpenTSNE

 ## Citation
-Please consider citing this work if you use our datasets or work:
+Please consider citing this work if you use our datasets or codes:
 ```plaintext
 @article{kumar2024electrolytomics,
   title={Electrolytomics: A unified big data approach for electrolyte design and discovery},